-Equation (1a) is the observation equation and equation (1b) is the state equation. f and g need to be specified and they will be further discussed below.
+Equation (1a) corresponds is the observation equation (1b) is the state equation. f and g need to be specified and they will be further discussed in the following part of the section.
 Under linear and Gaussian assumptions, a solution of the state space model is given by the Kalman Filter [3].